openai/openai-dotnet/README.md

 ## How to generate images

-In this sample, you want to build an app to help interior designers prototype new ideas based on the latest design trends.
+In this example, you want to build an app to help interior designers prototype new ideas based on the latest design trends.
 As part of the creative process, an interior designer can use this app to generate images for inspiration simply by describing the scene in their head as a prompt.
 As expected, high-quality, strikingly dramatic images with finer details deliver the best results for this application.

 To generate an image, use `ImageClient` from the `OpenAI.Images` namespace: